ePages-de/epages-devportal/_posts/2018/2018-01-25-workflow-tuning-with-prototyping-tools.md

 __Pros:__
 -	Comes with big library of UI elements for different devices
 -	Powerful tool relating to animations, functions & interactions
--	Easy to change from one page to another
+-	Easy to jump from one page to another
 -	Import of Sketch & Photoshop files with a plugin
 -	Project export into PDF, PNG & HTML
 -	Authentic prototype (feels like a real website/app)